 Fishman, JA, 2002.
 "BK Virus Nephropathy - Polyomavirus Adding to Injury".
 New England Journal of Medicine.
 347 (7) 527-530.

-The goal of this project is to provide a SI-traceable reference material for use by calibrant and reagent manufacturers in production of their own calibrants and standards.
-Clinical laboratories with in-house methods would be able to use the reference material for production of their own quality control materials which would be traceable to a NIST standard.
+The goal of this project is to provide an SI-traceable reference material for use by calibrant and reagent manufacturers in production of their own calibrants and standards.
+Clinical laboratories with in-house methods will be able to use the reference material for production of their own quality control materials, which will be traceable to a NIST standard.

 Start Date:December 1, 2010